Skip to content

 Frequent changes in a young child’s life can also cause developmental trauma.
 For example, a move across town, divorce, death of a pet, or change of schools can cause some level of what psychologists call ‘small t trauma.’

 Committed and loving parents may have a child who struggles with attachment.
-Examples include very loving parents who are in the midst of a violent and contentious separation and divorce, a single parent with little support and an unpredictable work schedule who must pass the young child from relative to relative, and parents who suffer from depression or addiction.
+Examples include loving parents who are in the midst of a violent and contentious separation and divorce.
+A single parent might have little support and an unpredictable work schedule.
+Due to this schedule, the parent must pass their young child from relative to relative.
+It can also happen when a parent suffers from severe depression or addiction.

 Adoption

-If your child was adopted following infancy or if your child was adopted at birth from a birth mother who had high stress and trauma in her pregnancy, you may notice symptoms.
+If your child was adopted at birth from a birth mother who had high stress and trauma in her pregnancy, you may notice symptoms.

-Children may suffer from issues related to attachment if they are abused or mistreated, spend time in the foster system, have parents in jail, or otherwise cannot form a stable, trusting, predictable relationship with caregivers.
-International adoptions that take months or years to finalize or children who go from having minimal care and support to joining a loving family may have attachment challenges because the first months or years of life were challenging and unpredictable.
+You may also notice disrupted attachment with children who go from having minimal care and support to joining a loving family.
+With international adoptions, the process can take months or years to finalize.
+The child may have attachment challenges because the first months or years of life were challenging and unpredictable.

 Environmental factors that can cause attachment issues in childhood